 - SLTs should undertake training and supervised experience to gain the skills and competencies required to work in critical care.

 - Speech and language therapy assistants (SLTAs) and junior SLTs can be supported to deliver therapy programmes for patients in critical care under supervision of an experienced SLT clinician.

 - The AHP Critical Care Professional Development Framework (CCPDF, 2018) is designed to support professional and clinical skills development at post-registration, aligning with four pillars of practice:

 - 1. Clinical Practice

 - 4. Research, Evidence and Improvement

 It is recommended that SLTs utilise this framework alongside their AHPs colleagues, seeking support from senior clinicians and management.
-(See also Staffing and Resourcing in urgent and emergency care).

 - Speech and language therapy service configurations will be different depending on the local requirements and services must be involved in discussions about optimal staffing and levels of service provision, including five day or seven day services (NHS England Service Specification, 2019).

 - Equity of services should be reviewed through bench-marking and national peer review process.